Reliable Characterization for Improving and Validating Accurate Quantum Operations: Theoretical Results

 and

 where $\HSrep (\mathcal{G})$ denote a Hilbert-Schmidt matrix representation of a TPCP map $\mathcal{G}$.

 We propose the following estimator:

 where $r_N$ is a positive number, called regularization parameter.
 It is a user-tunable parameter and it can depend not only on $N$, but also on data.
+The regularization term in Eq.~(\ref{eq:def_estimate}) takes a role for fixing the gauge as the estimates become close to $\bm{s}^{\prime}$, which is a new way to use regularization.
+The set $\bm{s}^{\prime}$ is a user-specified set of quantum operations.
+The choice is arbitrary and up to the user.
+We propose to use the target set as the regularization point, i.e., $\bm{s}^{\prime}=\bm{s}^{\mathrm{target}}$ in Eq. (\ref{eq:def_estimate}).
+We discuss the choice of $\bm{s}^{\prime}$ in Sec. \ref{subsec:Choise_RegularizationFunction}.

-We call the estimator defined by Eq. (\ref{eq:def_estimate}) a {\it regularized self-consistent (RSC)} estimator.
-We have to choose the value of $r_N$ carefully.
-If we choose $r_N$ so large that the effect of the loss function in the minimization of Eq. (\ref{eq:def_estimate}) becomes negligible, the RSC estimate $\sest_N$ approaches $\starget$.
+We call the estimator defined by Eq. (\ref{eq:def_estimate}) a {\it regularized self-consistent (RSC)} estimator, and we call a quantum tomographic protocol with the RSC estimator {\it regularized self-consistent quantum tomography (RSCQT)}.
+We have to select the value of $r_N$ carefully.
+For example, if we select $r_N$ so large that the effect of the loss function in the minimization of Eq. (\ref{eq:def_estimate}) becomes negligible, the RSC estimate $\sest_N$ approaches $\starget$.
 Then $\bm{p}(\setIndexSequence, \sest_N)$ cannot reproduce $\bm{f}_{N}(\setIndexSequence)$ precisely for finite $N$.

-The following theorem gives a guideline to choose a valid value of $r_N$.
+The following theorem gives a guideline to select a valid value of $r_N$.
 We use a mathematical notation, $\lsim$, in such a way that $f(N) \lsim g(N)$ indicates that, for a positive constant $a$, $f(N) \le a g(N)$ holds for any sufficiently large $N$.
-A rigorous definition of the notation is given in Appendix \ref{subsubsec:Def_AsymptoticNotation}. \begin{theorem}[Asymptotic gauge equivalence] If we choose a regularization parameter satisfying
+An abbreviation, $\as$, stands for {\it almost surely} in probability theory.
+A rigorous definition of the notation is given in Appendix \ref{subsec:Def_AsymptoticNotation}. \begin{theorem}[Asymptotic gauge equivalence] If we select a regularization parameter satisfying